 Honey From The Heart honey is True Source Certified ensuring that the sourcing practices are in full compliance with U.S. and international trade laws.
 This system permits honey to be tracked from the consumer back through the supply chain to the country of origin and the beekeeper that harvested the honey from the beehive.
 Click for more information about True Source Honey.

 It is traditional to eat apples and honey on Rosh Hashanah.
 The apples symbolize the constant cycle of life and the honey symbolizes the sweetness that we hope will characterize the year to come.

-The following blessing is enclosed with each jar of honey you send:
+The following blessing, printed on a beautiful keepsake card, is enclosed with each jar of honey you send:

 The apple is dipped in honey, the blessing for eating tree fruits is recited, the apple is tasted, and then the apples and honey prayer is recited.

 Barukh atah Adonai, Elohaynu, melekh ha-olam